 Most great leaders have someone who inspires or inspired them.
-You may call these heroes, mentors, coaches, or any other name used to describe someone who has direct influence on your personal and professional course.
+You may call these heroes, mentors, coaches, or any other name used to describe someone who has a direct influence on your personal and professional course.

-For me there are two individuals that have and continue to inspire me, Abraham Lincoln and Winston Churchill.
+For me, there are two individuals that have and continue to inspire me, Abraham Lincoln and Winston Churchill.

 I’ve often wondered what would the world look like if these two men had not risen to power in their perspective times and places.

 To say they faced important issues is a severe understatement.
-These men faced world changing, cataclysmic, circumstances and challenges.
+These men faced world-changing, cataclysmic, circumstances, and challenges.

-Great Leaders Change the World
+Great Leaders Inspire and Change the World

 Consider Lincoln, what would the world look like if someone else had become president?